SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

 </figure>

 As we are trying to feed more and more data into our models, the obvious first question to ask is how to do this efficiently.
-As a general rule of thumb, we want the performance bottleneck to be the forward/backward e.g. the actual computation in our neural network and not the data loading.
+As a general rule of thumb, we want the performance bottleneck to be the forward/backward, e.g. the actual computation in our neural network and not the data loading.
 By bottleneck, we here refer to the part of our pipeline that is restricting how fast we can process data.
 If data loading is our bottleneck, then our compute device can sit idle while waiting for data to arrive, which is both inefficient and costly.
 For example, if you are using a cloud provider for training deep learning models, you are paying by the hour per device, and thus not using them fully can be costly in the long run.

-In the first set of exercises, we are therefore going to focus on distributed data loading i.e. how to load data in parallel to make sure that we always have data ready for our compute devices.
+In the first set of exercises, we are therefore going to focus on distributed data loading, i.e., how to load data in parallel to make sure that we always have data ready for our compute devices.
 We are in the following going to look at what is going on behind the scenes when we use PyTorch to parallelize data loading.